 The Nature Trust of British Columbia secures wildlife habitat by direct land purchase, donations that include ecological gifts, life estates, conservation covenants, and by land lease or license.
 Our land acquisitions have formed the core lands for several major conservation programs, numerous provincially designated Wildlife Management Areas, Provincial Parks and other conservation initiatives.

-The Nature Trust of BC uses rigorous science-based criteria to evaluate the relative importance of potential acquisitions for securement based on the ecological significance and costs associated with securement and management of the land.
+The Nature Trust of BC uses science-based criteria to evaluate the importance of potential acquisitions based on the ecological significance and costs associated with securement and management of the land.

 Ways to Conserve Land

-Since 1971, The Nature Trust of British Columbia has acquired a portfolio of conservation lands that includes fee simple acquisition, conservation covenants, and long term leases or licenses on Crown land.
+Since 1971, The Nature Trust of British Columbia has acquired conservation lands that include fee simple acquisitions, conservation covenants, and long term leases or licenses on Crown land.

 Fee Simple Acquisition